-- Post and circulate surplus sites available for affordable housing per the Surplus Land Act; consider proposals from affordable housing developers per the SLA. - Reach out to and collaborate with local nonprofits to provide housing assistance, education and information, and other support and resources. - Provide expedited project review and funding priority for projects available for special needs or extremely low- and very low- income households.
+- 4.6a.
+Post and circulate surplus sites available for affordable housing per the Surplus Land Act; consider proposals from affordable housing developers per the SLA. - 4.6b.
+Reach out to and collaborate with local nonprofits to provide housing assistance, education and information, and other support and resources. - 4.6c.
+Complete processing, facilitation, funding and/or technical assistance of affordable housing in the pipeline and pursue other opportunities that arise.